kunterbunt2/collus/issues.md

 # Issues that need fixing soon

 1. harmonize menu color with level color
-2. After Finishing Level next Level should load instead of exiting to main menu.
-1. Stones forget who they are attached to when you rotate?
 1. Add visual buttons to rotate the cube.
 1. Do we need a main menu?
 1. Level size should be flexible.
 1. Show best time to Beat.
-1. Extend Stone Edge bevel.

 # Stones